What is a ridge augmentation?

 How is a ridge augmentation accomplished?

 A ridge augmentation procedure is typically performed in Drs.
-Bauer and Norbutt’s office under local anesthesia.
+Bauer, Norbutt and Humberger’s office under local anesthesia.
 Some patients may also request sedative medication.